codemang/digital_ocean_provisioner/README.md

       user.
 The root user's SSH keys are only set if you choose the SSH key authentication method.**

-1. SSH into your new droplet: `ssh root@IP-ADDRESS`
+1. SSH into your new droplet: `ssh root@IP-ADDRESS`.

-1. Run the setup script. **Make sure to replace "username" at the end of the statement with the username you want to use for the new user on the droplet**:
+1. Run the set up script. **Make sure to replace "username" at the end of the statement with the username you want to use for the new user on the droplet**:

     ```bash